 One essential part of every auction process is the waiting period between Phase #1 and Phase

 #2 whereby every member is given time to copy every other user’s bid commitment into the client software.
 If this waiting period is skipped, users cannot download the commitment data and thereby lose the ability to verify other member’s bids in Phase #2 .
-If this situation occurs, it is required that the aﬀected user(s) make this known to the rest of the Estate.
+If this situation occurs, it is required that the aﬀected user(s) make this known to the rest of the members.

 The process of cheating mitigation contains a vulnerability within itself.
 Any user has the ability to claim that they have been misinformed by the Server, a veriﬁcation procedure failed, etc. No other user has any ability to prove whether the whistleblower is telling the truth or not.
 Thus, the only procedure regardless of the true intentions of the whistleblower is to repeat the process until it completes with no issues reported by any user.
 Thus any single user can indeﬁnitely stymie the procession of their Estate.